 For simplicity, we have above expressed these hypotheses for the case of simple cells, for which it is easiest to define the measures $\sigma_{\varphi}$ and $\sigma_{\bot\varphi}$ of the characteristic lengths, because of the linearity of the receptive fields.
 Provided that corresponding measures of characteristic lengths could also be in a sufficiently well-established way be defined also for non-linear complex cells, corresponding explicit hypotheses could also be formulated for complex cells.

-It should finally be stressed that, we have in this treatment not considered the binocular aspects of the pinwheel structure.
+It should finally be stressed that, in this treatment, we have not considered the binocular aspects of the pinwheel structure.
 In Hypothesis~5, the variability of the pinwheel structure over contributions from the left and the right eyes should therefore not be counted as a property to contribute to the terminology ``more structured''.

-\section{Quantitative measurements for detailed characterization}
+\subsection{Quantitative measurements for detailed characterization}

 To further characterize possible relationships between the orientational selectivity, receptive field eccentricity, orientational homogeneity, and the location of the neuron in relation to the pinwheel structure in the primary visual cortex, we would also propose to characterize the possible relationships between these entities in terms of: